 Conclude each post with a call-to-action that asks readers to leave comments.
-Remember, the more people to comment on and share your blog, the more popular your post will become in a SEO search.
+Remember, the more people comment on and share your blog, the more popular your post will become in an SEO search.

 Promote your guest blog post on your own social media networks.
 This is a nice gesture that will also generate more traffic back to your guest blogger and their business.
 By now, it should be second nature for you to share your content — and it’s a good way to say “thank you” for publishing your guest post.
-The team behind classic gaming site Solitaired takes their guest post promotion to one more level.
-When they post high quality solitaire or game related content on other sites, they also actively market and drive links to those articles.
+The team behind the classic gaming site Solitaired takes their guest post promotion to one more level.
+When they post high-quality solitaire or game-related content on other sites, they also actively market and drive links to those articles.
 It’s great for their publishing partner, and it improves the strength of their backlinks.

 Use Google Analytics to track how much traffic your guest post is generating.
 This will give you a broader idea of what readers want to hear about and see what is working for your business.

 Following these tips will help you avoid writing or accepting spammy content and, in turn, reap the true benefits of guest blogging.
 To increase your SEO rankings, boost the credibility of your brand and reach new audiences in your industry, follow our recommended steps and only associate your business blog and posts with well-respected marketers.